-B) ORGANISATIONAL STRUCTURE Scan Computers International Ltd (Scan) provides high performance computing solutions, hardware and software to a range of industries and the general public, including bespoke services to meet customer requirements.
-Based in Bolton and employing approximately 220 staff, Scan’s turnover last year was £131million.
+Scan Computers International Ltd (Scan) provides high performance computing solutions, hardware and software to a range of industries and the general public, including bespoke services to meet customer requirements.
+Based in Bolton and employing approximately 283 staff, Scan’s turnover last year was £151million.

 The labour supplied to Scan Computers in pursuance of its operation is carried out with the United Kingdom.

 • Forced work, through mental or physical threat;

 • Being owned or controlled by an employer through mental or physical abuse of the threat of the abuse;

 • Being dehumanised, treated as a commodity or being bought or sold as property;